kamal-rahimi/GenderDetection/README.md

 ### predict_from_camera.py

-Opens system camera and continuously detecs the gender of the person visble in the system camera.
+Opens system camera and continuously detects the gender of a person visble in the system camera.

 Example usage:
 ```